Lan-Game-Studios/bevy-settings/README.md

 custom_cursor = false
 ```

+## Known limitations

+- the toml crate has problems with large numbers e.g. u64::MAX
+- there is a problem with tuple structs e.g. `TestSetting(u32)` does not work but `TestSetting{ test: u32 }` works fine.

 Checkout the basic example to see how to persist the configuration.

 | Version | Bevy Version |